Climate and Average Weather Year Round at London Heathrow Airport United Kingdom

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at London Heathrow Airport varies throughout the year.

-The wetter season lasts 8.3 months, from May 26 to February 5, with a greater than 26% chance of a given day being a wet day.
-The chance of a wet day peaks at 33% on December 29.
+The wetter season lasts 8.3 months, from May 27 to February 5, with a greater than 26% chance of a given day being a wet day.
+The month with the most wet days at London Heathrow Airport is November, with an average of 9.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on December 29.
+The month with the most days of rain alone at London Heathrow Airport is November, with an average of 9.2 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on December 30.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 London Heathrow Airport experiences some seasonal variation in monthly rainfall.